-The MD Anderson Cancer Center at Cooper - Cooper University Hospital Hematology and Medical Oncology Fellowship Program is an ACGME-accredited three-year comprehensive fellowship program that offers two positions per year.
+The Cooper Medical School of Rowan University Hematology and Oncology Fellowship is an ACGME-accredited three-year comprehensive fellowship program that offers two positions per year.

-The Hematology/Oncology Fellowship Program provides a large and diverse patient population, allowing fellows to gain experience in oncological, benign and malignant hematological diseases in both the inpatient and outpatient settings.
-Daily interaction with other departments such as pathology, radiation oncology, surgical oncology, palliative care, pulmonary, gastroenterology, urology and interventional radiology insures a multidisciplinary approach to patient care which enhances the clinical training experience and prepares fellows for clinical and/or academic practice in the future.
-The program offers teaching in the management of malignant and nonmalignant hematologic disorders and solid tumors; experience in molecular biology, coagulation, blood bank, and laboratory medicine; and participation in MD Anderson, NRG, Pharmaceutical and basic science protocols.
+The Hematology/Medical Oncology Fellowship Program provides a large and diverse patient population, allowing fellows to gain experience in oncological, benign, and malignant hematological diseases in both the inpatient and outpatient settings.
+Daily interaction with other departments such as pathology, radiation oncology, surgical oncology, palliative care, pulmonary, gastroenterology, urology, and interventional radiology ensures a multidisciplinary approach to patient care which enhances the clinical training experience and prepares fellows for clinical and/or academic practice in the future.
+The program offers teaching in the management of malignant and nonmalignant hematologic disorders and solid tumors; experience in molecular biology, coagulation, blood bank, and laboratory medicine; and participation in MD Anderson, NRG, pharmaceutical, and basic science protocols.

-As a fellow you will spend the majority of your time between Cooper's main campus inpatient services and our two major outpatient centers in Camden and Voorhees, NJ.
+As a fellow, you will spend the majority of your time between Cooper University Hospital’s main campus inpatient services and our two major outpatient centers– one in Camden and the other in the suburban area of Voorhees, NJ.

-Cooper University Health Care is the largest academic medical center (635-bed) and only Level 1 Trauma Center in southern New Jersey.
-It is the only hospital in southern New Jersey with a dedicated 30-bed inpatient oncology unit.
-The medical center serves the needs of a broad patient population consisting of primary, secondary and tertiary medical care.
-Consumers and physicians recognize the system as being South Jersey’s leading academic medical center.
-In annual surveys assessing the region’s medical care, Cooper’s physicians are frequently recognized as “Top Doctors” in their fields.
-These world-class physicians are the teachers with whom you will interact during your educational experience.
+Cooper University Health Care is the leading academic medical center and only Level 1 Trauma Center in southern New Jersey.
+It is the only hospital in southern New Jersey to have a dedicated 30-bed inpatient oncology unit.
+The medical center serves the needs of a broad patient population consisting of primary, secondary, and tertiary medical care